ArjuAmbin/nextui-audio-downloader/README.md

   show's RSS feed, downloads an episode to `/Podcasts/<Show Name>/`

-It has **no playback functionality** at all — it's meant to be used alongside a separate player (like Trimui Classic) that doesn't have its own downloader.
+It has **no playback functionality** at all — it's meant to be used alongside a separate player that doesn't have its own downloader.

 It was built by extracting the exact search/download commands used